 The Cultural Significance of Foxglove Flowers

-Foxglove flowers have long been associated with folklore related to fairies and the little folk.
-Perhaps it’s because the blossoms are just the right size for a small finger to fit inside, or because the ground where they like to grow was thought of as fairy territory.
-Other tales said that foxes wore the flowers as gloves so they could sneak silently into homes to steal food and raid chicken coops.
+Foxglove flowers have long been associated with folklore about fairies and the little folk.
+Perhaps it’s because the blossoms are just the right size for a small finger to fit inside or because the ground where they like to grow was considered fairy territory.
+Other tales said that foxes wore the flowers as gloves to sneak silently into homes to steal food and raid chicken coops.

 Several European cultural groups associated foxgloves with witchcraft and fairy lore.
 In Ireland, foxgloves were used to thwart an evil eye and break hexes.

-Many children’s tales warned against picking foxglove flowers, saying that it would offend the fairies.
-This was probably a tactic to scare children away from the poisonous, but beautiful, blossoms.
+Many children’s tales warn against picking foxglove flowers, saying it would offend the fairies.
+This was probably a tactic to scare children away from the poisonous but beautiful blossoms.

-Roman myth links foxglove to the myth of Hera/Juno; Flora touched her belly with a foxglove, causing her to become pregnant.
+Roman myth links foxglove to the legend of Hera/Juno; Flora touches her belly with a foxglove, causing her to become pregnant.
 She then gave birth to Mars/Vulcan.